Documentation

 4. Access the Orientation Board from the left sidebar

 Voice memos are your most powerful tool.
-They're fast, require no setup, and capture thoughts before they evaporate.
+They are fast, require no setup, and capture thoughts the moment they happen.

 What to Record